 G. IMPLEMENTING GOOD PRACTICES IN TRANSPARENCY REPORTING AND AUDIT TO DELIVER EFFECTIVE ACCOUNTABILITY How the Council meets these principles Where you can see Governance in action The Council publishes the Statement of Accounts annually within the statutory timescales.
 Accounting statements incorporate the full requirements of best practice guidance.
-Statement of Accounts GAF Board The Council has a Governance, Audit and Finance Board to provide assurance to the Council on the effectiveness of internal audit and the robustness of the Council's Annual Accounts.
-Risk management is controlled through the Corporate Governance Board and reported to Executive Board through the quarterly Healthcheck report.

-Risks rated as above the risk threshold are reported as part of the quarterly Healthcheck to Councillors.
+Statement of Accounts The Council has an Audit and Finance Committee to provide assurance to the Council on the effectiveness of internal audit and the robustness of the Council's Annual Accounts.
+Risk management is controlled through the Corporate Governance Board and reported to Executive Board through the quarterly performance report.
+Risks rated as above the risk threshold are reported as part of the quarterly performance to Councillors.
+In 2020-21 these quarterly performance reports have begun to be published on the Council's website.
+Audit and Finance Committee Full Council is responsible for agreeing new policies and amendments to existing policies.

-Full Council

-Full Council is responsible for agreeing new policies and amendments to existing policies.
 It also sets out the policy and budget framework, and approves the annual budget.
-Governance, Audit and Finance Board approves the Statement of Accounts.

-The Council is subject to independent external audit currently by Ernst & Young.
+Audit and Finance Committee approves the Statement of Accounts.
+Full Council The Council is subject to independent external audit currently by Ernst & Young.
 The external audit plan outlines the work undertaken and the timing of external audit reports.

-Internal audit

 The Council supplements this work with an internal audit service sourced through the Southern Internal Audit Partnership.
 The internal audit service has an annual audit plan based on a risk analysis carried out by the auditors each spring.
 This minimises the risk of fraud and error, and provides management with assurance that policies and procedures are robust.
 The Chief Internal Auditor is required to provide a written status report to the Executive Board, summarising the assurance opinions arising from the internal audit reviews carried out during the year.

-The Governance, Audit and Finance Board undertake the core functions of an audit committee.
+Internal audit The Audit and Finance Committee undertake the core functions of an audit committee.
 The Council has appointed the Chief Finance Officer as the Section 151 Officer with the statutory responsibility for the proper administration of the Council's financial affairs.